duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 * An algorithm capable of reaching a reference/checkpoint duckietown lane image from a nearby position where at least some similar lines are visible.
 * A checkpoint management system capable of recording checkpoints, saving them for later use, and automatically switching from checkpoint to checkpoint during a control sequence.
 * A computer vision module capable of detecting and projecting all visible road lines.
-The module is additionally capable of determening corners where a red line meets either a yellow or a white line.
+The module is additionally capable of determining corners where a red line meets either a yellow or a white line.
 Finally, this module can also determine matching lines and points between two images close to each other in physical space.
 * A dubins path planning algorithm capable of reaching a target $SE(2)$ pose.

 ## Recorded Failures and Changes {#cross-pro-duck-final-failures}